SEWA Rural

 SEWA Rural's 100-bed hospital in Jhagadia provides round-the-clock OPD and indoor and emergency services.
 The hospitals see approximately 70,000 outpatients and 12,000 inpatients every year and perform on average 2800 deliveries and 5000 surgeries.
 SEWA Rural also works in as many as 600 villages with the state government in healthcare and community health services, carrying out research and providing vocational training to the local residents, especially members of the tribal community.
 As many as 200 young people are trained in the Vivekananda Gramin Tekniki Kendra every year.

-SEWA Rural has received awards from various institutions, including the World Health Organisation (WHO) and the state government.
+SEWA Rural has received awards from various institutions, including the World Health Organization (WHO) and the state government.